nus-cs2030s/2021-s2/docs/19-exception.md

 ### Do Not Break Abstraction Barrier

-Sometimes, letting the calling method handles the exception causes the implementation details to be leaked, and make it harder to change the implementation later.
+Sometimes, letting the calling method handle the exception causes the implementation details to be leaked, and make it harder to change the implementation later.

 For instance, suppose we design a class `ClassRoster` with a method `getStudents()`, which reads the list of students from a text file.